M-Fly-Aero-Design/cv-starter-projects/README.md

 (env) marcusvc:~/mfly_cv/cv-starter-projects$ python3 cv_tutorial_1_key.py
 ```

 This will open an OpenCV window, where we see our original `mfly.png` photo on the left, and a filtered version on the right.
-Below the photos there are 3 sliders, that let you control the blurring, sharpening, and grayscaling.
+Below the photos are 3 sliders that let you control the blurring, sharpening, and grayscaling.
 Play around with the sliders to see how this changes our filtered photo on the right.

 To close the OpenCV window and terminate the program, focus it then press `q`.